Armed Violence and Guns in Oceania

 2004.‘Trouble in Paradise: Gun smuggling, leakage, and crime.’
 Small Arms Survey 2004: Rights at Risk.Oxford:Oxford University Press,1 July.
 (Q184)Full Citation

 2003.‘Principal Findings.’
 Under the Gun: The small arms challenge in the Pacific.Wellington:Victoria University Press,1 January.
 (Q590)Full Citation

 2005.‘Guns and the Pacific.’
-Gun-running in Papua New Guinea: From arrows to assault weapons in the Southern Highlands.Geneva:Small Arms Survey, Graduate Institute of International and Development Studies,1 July.
+Gun-running in Papua New Guinea: From arrows to assault weapons in the Southern Highlands.Geneva:Small Arms Survey, the Graduate Institute of International and Development Studies,1 July.
 (Q182)Full Citation

 2003.‘Summary: Stockpiles and Trafficking.’
-Small Arms in the Pacific.Geneva:Small Arms Survey, Graduate Institute of International and Development Studies,31 March.
+Small Arms in the Pacific.Geneva:Small Arms Survey, the Graduate Institute of International and Development Studies,31 March.
 (Q183)Full Citation